JakariaMods/SE2VR/README.md

 **3.** Why is the frame rate low?

 The implementation of VR used results in half of the frames being allocated to the left eye, and the other half to the right.
 This effectively halves the framerate.
-Enabling motion smoothing in SteamVR should help.

 # Settings/Options